 Whether you want to know how to create a basic straight line, perfect your cat-eye, or learn creative new tricks, consider this your complete guide to all things eyeliner

 Skip ahead to see the 10 new ways to use eyeliner now.

-Think about it: Eyeliner is not only a way to play with color and make a statement, but it's also the perfect instrument to reshape your eye.
+Eyeliner is not only a way to play with color and make a statement; it's also the perfect instrument to reshape your eye.
 You don't have to go under the knife for bigger-looking eyes if you know how to wield an eyeliner brush for your eye shape.
 Don't believe us?
 Take it from eye makeup guru, Taylor Chang-Babaian, author of "Style Eyes."

 SEE NEXT PAGE: Beginner Eyeliner Look: Top Lashline